 Creating a search utility that would allow someone to find the word count for a particular book has proved challenging.
-Both goodreads.com and amazon.com offer services that allow programmers to pull book data, such as Title, Author, Number of Pages, etc.; But neither offers word count.
-So what we did, using the GoodReads' API, is create an algorithm using a book's page count, associated genres (including the order of those genres), and published date to come up with an approximate word count.
+Both goodreads.com and amazon.com offer services that allow programmers to pull book data, such as title, author, number of pages, etc., but neither offers word count.
+So what I did, using the GoodReads' API, is create an algorithm using a book's page count, associated genres (including the order of those genres), and published date to come up with an approximate word count.

 Is it perfect?
 Let's take a look at few examples.
 The actual word count for Harry Potter and the Sorcerer's Stone is 78,792 and our utility calculates 80,960, which is quite respectable.
 Twilight has a word count of 118,975 and our utility calculates it at 120,516.
 Not too shabby!
 Of course, The Da Vinci Code has a word count of 138,952 and our utility comes up with 129,870.
 So it'll certainly be off on occasion, but it's pretty close for the average book.

 If the book above includes Verified beside the word count, then no calculation has occurred.
 In these cases I have already verified the book's word count and included it within our database (and the subsequent request would show above).

 And if you're just looking for a few examples from a particular genre, the word counts for other books listed on this site have also been verified.
 Word Count Ranges by Genre is a good place to start.